tchoi8/poetic-computation-16/lectures/lecture3.md

 I think we are all familiar with Foucault’s critique of panopticon, a place where the central eye and since the subjects don’t know when they are being watched they are always internalizing the control.
 This model was very predominant from the nineteenth-century onward, Millbank Prison is a good example of an actual structure that was built with this protocol.
 You can see that it is a multiple panel within the same structure.
 You can see in the 1821 floor pln that this isn’t just about architecture, but that this is a statement.
 It is a statement about how we are disciplining the society.
 This is a place where they kept a lot of prisoners before they sent them away to Australia, for example.
 What is frightening is that a hundred years later, the same mechanics are in place with the Pentagon.
 The Pentagon started construction in 1941 and you can see that it is panopticons within panopticons.
 It is different layers that are very tightly knit to create this systems of control.
 I talked about von Neumann as the CPU architect and the person who wanted to bomb Kyoto instead of Hiroshima because that would have a greater effect on Japan because of the cultural heritage of the place.
 This is the Manhattan Project and beginning of nuclear warfare, not an end to WWII but the beginning of the Cold War.
 We can begin to think of these wars as continual processes of domination through technology.
 The Pentagon, in a sense, the Manhattan project was beginning to be developed right on the sight, they were beginning to think of the larger systems of control that would go beyond WWII.

-Deleuze is not a technical philosopher, he is more of a cartographer, he looks at how systems of repetition and abstraction creates a cultural landscape.
+Deleuze is not a technical philosopher, he is more of a cartographer of technologies, he looks at how systems of repetition and abstraction creates a cultural landscape.
 He is probably most known for this notion of rhizomatic systems of control.
 This specific text is a very special writing, written towards the end of his life, and he changes his notion of the radical restructuring of the world to examining the systems of control that we have.
 He shifts the notion from mechanical control to this notion of code.
 Recently, within the past five years, there is a renewed interest in this specific text because of the dominance that code has in our daily life.

 ##Control Society